Franz Schnabel: Later career

 Schnabel's years at the Munich chair differed markedly from his time in Karlsruhe.
 While his own research had been the focus of his work there, in Munich he concentrated entirely on his role as an academic teacher.
 The expert in constitutional law Ernst-Wolfgang Böckenförde, who received his doctorate in history under Schnabel, passed on Schnabel's statement in this regard: "I am of the opinion that in today's world everyone should be able to carry out a socially necessary activity.
 And I believe that teaching to students is socially more necessary than writing your own books.
 It was clear to me when I accepted the call to Munich that I would not be coming here to continue my work on my German history."
 Schnabel's lectures in the Große Aula or in the Auditorium maximum, always held on Monday and Tuesday afternoon for two hours each, always had 800 to 1200 listeners.
 They were also well attended by students of other subjects and from the Münchner Stadtgesellschaft.
-Schnabel became a magnet for the University of Munich, attracting students, comparable only with Romano Guardini.
+Schnabel became a magnet for the Ludwig-Maximilians-Universität München, attracting students, comparable only with Romano Guardini.
 It was only in the Munich years that Schnabel was able to train his own academic students, including Franz Herre, Heinrich Lutz, Karl Otmar von Aretin, Friedrich Hermann Schubert, Eberhard Weis, Erich Angermann, Lothar Gall, Hans Schmidt, Peter Hoffmann, Peter Krüger, Adelheid von Saldern and Karl-Egon Lönne.